 How Does Algae Grow in a Fish Tank?

-Algae thrive when water conditions are unbalanced.
-Unfortunately, getting a perfect balance of temperature, nutrients, and lighting is tricky, so algae are common in almost all fish tanks.
-If they’re able to get a footing, they’ll rapidly multiply, becoming a problem.
-The following things are what causes algae to grow:
+Unfortunately, balancing the temperature, nutrients, and lighting is tricky, so algae are common in almost all fish tanks.
+If they can get a footing, they’ll rapidly multiply, becoming a problem.

 Excessive Lighting

 Light is algae’s primary energy source.
 Without it, algae can’t grow or bloom.
-However, all fish tanks need light to provide fish with oxygen, vitamin D and help plants grow.
-A little sunlight won’t cause the algae to grow too much but leaving the lights switched on or placing your tank in direct light causes problems.
+However, all fish tanks need light to provide fish with oxygen and vitamin D to help plants grow.

 Too Many Nutrients

-One of the most common food sources for algae is fish food left in the tank uneaten.
 It decays, providing algae with the nutrients they need to grow.
-That’s why you should always remove any uneaten food a few minutes after you’ve put it into the tank.
+That’s why you should remove any uneaten food a few minutes after you’ve put it into the tank.

-If your fish don’t eat it within five minutes, they won’t return to it later on and won’t benefit from it remaining in the tank.
+If your fish don’t eat it within five minutes, they won’t return to it later and won’t benefit from it remaining in the tank.

 Warm Water

-Algae flourish in warm temperatures, so they’re most common in tropical fish tanks and tanks that use heaters.
 Cooling the tank isn’t possible, as it’ll affect your fish, so frequently removing it is the only way to effectively keep it under control without stressing or upsetting your fish.

 What Are the Different Types of Algae?